LS102-summer2023/project-mishikakansal/writing/outline.md

 #Ethical Implications and Recommendations

-1.Probability of bias
+1. Probability of bias
-2
-.Data Privacy
+2. Data Privacy

 # Conclusions

-1. Nlp is rapidly developing
+1. NLP is rapidly developing

-2.More research can be done in field of cybersecurity
+2. More research can be done in field of cybersecurity

-3.NLP has the potential to change the World of cybersecurity
+3. NLP has the potential to change the World of cybersecurity

 # References
 (1) Kaur, R., Gabrijelčič, D., & Klobučar, T. (2023).
 Artificial intelligence for cybersecurity: Literature review and future research directions.
 An International Journal on Information Fusion, 97(101804), 101804.